banesullivan/localtileserver/doc/source/user-guide/index.rst

 --------------

 - :func:`get_leaflet_tile_layer` accepts either an existing :class:`TileClient` or a path from which to create a :class:`TileClient` under the hood.
-- If matplotlib is installed, any matplotlib colormap name cane be used a palette choice
+- If matplotlib is installed, any matplotlib colormap name can be used as a palette choice
+- Band math expressions, stretch modes, and multiple output formats are supported across all tile endpoints
+- The server runs on FastAPI and provides interactive API docs at ``/swagger/``

 💭 Feedback